Allen Chastanet: Political career

 Chastanet was Minister for Tourism and Civil Aviation and a member of the Saint Lucian Senate from 2006 to 2011.
 Chastanet unsuccessfully ran for a parliament seat for Soufriere Constituency in the 2011 general election.
 In 2013, he was elected leader of the opposition United Workers Party.
 Chastanet won the parliament seat for Micoud South constituency in the 2016 general election.
 He was sworn in as Prime Minister on 7 June 2016.
 He held the additional portfolios of Minister of Finance, Economic Growth, Job Creation, External Affairs and the Public Service.

 On 26 July 2021, Chastanet and his political party United Workers Party were not successful in the 2021 Saint Lucian general election after they were defeated by the Saint Lucia Labour Party by a landslide.
+On 30 July 2021, Chastanet was appointed Leader of the Opposition.
+His party fell to just 1 seat in the 2025 general election.

 Political positions

 In April 2022, Chastanet stated his support for Saint Lucia to become a republic.

 Personal life

 Chastanet is the son of businessman Michael Chastanet.
 Allen Chastanet is married to attorney-at-law Raquel DuBoulay-Chastanet.
 They have two children.